kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+1/9/2025

+For a long time I had been thinking Cosmos DB for all of the persisted storage for this project.
+This decision was made because Cosmos is light-weight, cheap, had the geo-redundancy options that could reduce latency, and was the persisted storage choice for data that supports AI.
+There was a drive to learn something new at play here, too.
+While designing the security for the backend API recently I decided that the API will be its own authentication provider.
+I then consumed some reference material describing Cosmos DB as a poor choice for identity provider storage.
+This got me rethinking the persisted storage tech for the non-AI data.
+I quickly thought of SQL Server and the more I thought about this direction the more it sounded like a good fit for the data that will power this portfolio site.
+Amoung the reasons for this are the portfolio data will not change much, it can benefit from the quick joining that comes with a relational database, and there should be a performance gain from the consistent execution plans that reading this data would yeild.

+I am reuniting with an old friend with this decision.
+I have been using SQL server professionally for more than two decades and have enjoyed it.
+I am nerding out about setting up a SQL server on my network for my local dev environment.

+I will be adding a section to the ADR about this.
+It turns out persisted storage was missing in the ADR.

 12/28/2024

 Happy New Year to anyone who reads this.
 I am taking things easy during the holidays to recharge my batteries.
 I do plan to work on this side project during the week of New Years.
 I am nearly done with the design of the authentication for the backend API.
 I need to add this design to the diagram and then I can start coding it.
 Mixed in there will be learning more about Azure's Cosmos DB offering which will be the persisted data store for this project.